 Abby Dotson, Ph.D.

-Dr. Abby Dotson is the Director of the Oregon POLST Registry (OPR) and a Research Assistant Professor of Emergency Medicine at Oregon Health and Science University.
-In her role at OPR, Abby oversees the operations and ongoing technology development of the secure, statewide digital health platform that allows healthcare professionals treating patients access to their end-of-life medical orders.
-She serves on the Oregon POLST Coalition and is the Registries section leader of the National POLST Technology Committee.
+Dr. Abby Dotson is the Executive Director for the National POLST Collaborative, Director of the Oregon POLST Registry (OPR), Director of Operations for Oregon’s HERO Kids Registry and a Research Assistant Professor of Emergency Medicine at Oregon Health and Science University.
+Her National POLST efforts are focused on providing best practice guidance about the POLST process, technology, and form, as well as education throughout the U.S. In her role at OPR, Abby oversees the operations and ongoing technology development of the secure, statewide digital health platform that allows healthcare professionals treating patients access to their portable medical orders.
 Abby recently spearheaded a program-wide rebuild of OPR’s technology and operations, resulting in Oregon’s first-ever POLST Registry healthcare provider portal and EMS mobile application allowing providers and first responders electronic access to the OPR database.
-She advises multiple states on their POLST Registry development efforts as the Technology Advisor to National POLST.
-As a Research Assistant Professor, Abby conducts and supports end-of-life treatment research centered around POLST use and outcomes and is passionate about using data to drive healthcare policy and education.
+As a Research Assistant Professor, Abby conducts and supports serious illness care research centered around POLST use and outcomes and is passionate about using data to drive healthcare policy and education.

 National POLST Collaborative Board